Cat TourangeauLPC-MHSP, NCC

-Catherine Tourangeau, LPC-MHSP, NCC began her career in hospital settings treating substance use disorders before entering community-based mental health where she focused on co-occurring disorders.
-Catherine has an MEd in Counseling Psychology from Columbia University where her training focused on multiculturally competent counseling across adolescent and adult populations.
-Catherine believes in taking a flexible and eclectic counseling approach to meet clients where they are in life.
-Catherine is passionate about creating a collaborative relationship with clients to build a range of coping skills and increase wellbeing.
+Cat Tourangeau, LPC-MHSP, NCC began her career in hospital settings treating substance use disorders before entering community-based mental health where she focused on co-occurring disorders.
+Cat has an MEd in Counseling Psychology from Columbia University where her training focused on multiculturally competent counseling across adolescent and adult populations.
+Cat believes in taking a flexible and eclectic counseling approach to meet clients where they are in life.
+Cat is passionate about creating a collaborative relationship with clients to build a range of coping skills and increase wellbeing.

 - Mood Disorders

 - Couples & Marriage Counseling

 - Adjustment Issues